Ch0pin/uncrackable/README.md

 - The exploit for Franc's app (an apk or code which I just need to copy/paste to an empty Android studio project)
 - A paypal account to receive your 80 euro reward

+Ahhh.....

+Unfortunately, Frank is on a tight budget, so only the first solution will receive the reward.
+The rest will earn a spot on our humble wall of fame. :)

 Good luck !

 ```